 Security of communication data

-You have to delete or anonymise traffic and location data as soon as these are no longer needed for the conveyance of a communication.
+You have to delete or anonymise traffic and location data as soon as these are no longer needed for the transmission of a communication.
 These are privacy sensitive data.
 You are allowed to use these data for business purpose, for instance, to write an invoice.
 You must however let your subscriber or user know which data you process and for how long you keep the data.
 In some cases you must have your subscriber’s or user’s consent before you start processing the data, for example for market research.
 Subscribers and users must be able to revoke their consent easily and freely.

 Did you experience a security breach where personal data has been leaked?
-You must report this to the Dutch Privacy Authority (DPA, in Ducth)
+You must report this to the Dutch Privacy Authority (DPA, in Dutch)

 Submitting client details

-Providers of public telecommunications networks or telecommunications services in the Netherlands may not delay or block competitive telephone or internet services and applications, such as Skype, WhatsApp or Viber.
-They are not allowed to charge extra money for these services and applications either.
+As a provider of public telecommunications networks or telecommunications services in the Netherlands you may not delay or block competitive telephone or internet services and applications, such as Skype or WhatsApp.
+You are not allowed to charge extra money for these services and applications either.
 This is called net neutrality.

 You are not allowed to sell you telecommunications company to an unreliable, untrustworthy, or criminal company.
 Such a party also cannot have power of control in your company.

-- suppliers of telephone and internet services with more thah 100,000 Dutch users
+- suppliers of telephone and internet services with more than 100,000 Dutch users

 - hosting services with more than 400,000 .nl domain names